HariAr2/Discord-Bot/README.md

    npm install
    ```

-4. Create a `.env` file in the project root and add your Discord bot token:
+4. Create a `.json` file in the project root and add your Discord bot token:

    ```
    DISCORD_BOT_TOKEN=your-bot-token-here